Masters Degree FAQs

 GRE: Requires 2 codes: School Code: 4874 and Department Code (Business): 4201

 GRE applicants should take the general test ONLY.

 The two primary factors are prior academic performance in your completed undergraduate degree as reflected in your official transcripts, and scores on a standardized graduate school entrance exam.
 The GMAT or the GRE are the two standardized tests we accept.

 The MSA program requires the completion of a four-year undergraduate degree in accounting or business with an emphasis in accounting from a regionally accredited institution.

 Please review the admissions requirements:

 Yes.
 To apply, you will need a 4-year bachelor's degree, or its equivalent, from a regionally accredited institution.
 Your undergraduate degree does not have to be in business, although many of your classmates will have an undergraduate business degree.
-For students without a business background up to three business foundation courses will serve as critical leveling coursework, preparing you for the core and elective classes.
+Students may be required to take up to three additional foundation courses (up to 9 credits) to help develop competencies to be successful in the MBA program.

 Yes.
 The Graduate School of Business Administration is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 Only 5% of all business schools worldwide hold this prestigious accreditation.
 AACSB accreditation is an assurance that students will be part of a high-quality program.